emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/sparkplug.md

 ![image-20230421142020855](./assets/image-20230421142020855.png)

-**add subscription**
+**Add subscription**

 ![image-20230421142109283](./assets/image-20230421142109283.png)

-## EMQX
+## Configure EMQX

-If you directly subscribe to the EMQX data reported by Neuron northbound to SparkPlugB, there will be garbled strings, as shown in the figure:
+You can use [MQTTX](https://mqttx.app/) to view the forwarded messages  to EMQX from Neuron.
+However, if you directly subscribe to the EMQX data reported by Neuron northbound to SparkPlugB, there will be garbled strings, as shown in the figure:

 ![image-20230421151918685](./assets/image-20230421151918685.png)